liferay/liferay-docs/develop/learning-paths/mobile/articles/03-creating-get-entries-screenlet/04-creating-the-screenlet-class.markdown

    functionality as defined in the View, listener, and Interactor.
 It also reads the attribute values and configures the Screenlet accordingly.

-Due to this similarity, this article doesn't explain `GetEntriesScreenlet` in detail.
+Due to the similarity with `GetGuestbooksScreenlet`, this article doesn't explain `GetEntriesScreenlet` in detail.
 Focus is instead placed on the code unique to `GetEntriesScreenlet`.
-For a detailed explanation of the rest of the class, see [the article on creating `GetGuestbooksScreenlet`](/develop/learning-paths/mobile/-/knowledge_base/6-2/creating-the-screenlet-class).
+For a detailed explanation of the rest of the class, see
+[the article on creating `GetGuestbooksScreenlet`](/develop/learning-paths/mobile/-/knowledge_base/6-2/creating-the-screenlet-class).

 You'll get started here by defining the attributes `GetEntriesScreenlet` needs.